Kruptein/PlanarAlly/client/src/game/systems/README.md

 (1) The name `system` is possibly confusing here, but `component` has a naming conflict with vue components.
 Another name might be used in the future.
 (2) This is handled with vue reactivity, so it doesn't really actively check the UI, but just updates a reactive object

-Most systems have a separate state that has a readonly reactive and a non-reactive view into the state, accessible with `.reactive` and `.readonly` respectively.
+Most systems have a separate state that has a readonly reactive and non-reactive view into the state, accessible with `.reactive` and `.raw` respectively.
 The reactive view also has a mutable variant `.mutableReactive`, which should be used to alter the state.
-A pure non-reactive mutable view is not directly accessible as it will not update any reactive watchers, but could be accessible for a specific system.
+A pure non-reactive mutable view is not directly accessible as it will not update any reactive watchers.
+There is however also the possibility to add state that will never be reactive.
+Properties part of this non-reactive state are available as `.readonly` and `.mutable`.